learning-zone/python-basics/README.md

         - `zip()`, `map()` and `filter()` all now return iterators instead of lists.
         - `dict.keys()`, `dict.items()` and `dict.values()` now return 'views' instead of lists.
         - `dict.iterkeys()`, `dict.iteritems()` and `dict.itervalues()` are no longer supported.
         - Comparison operators.
-The ordering comparison operators (<, <=, >=, >) now raise a TypeError exception when the operands don’t have a meaningful natural ordering.
+The ordering comparison operators (<, <=, >=, >) now raise a TypeError exception when the operands don't have a meaningful natural ordering.
 Some examples of the ramifications of this include:
         - Expressions like 1 < '', 0 > None or len <= len are no longer valid
         - None < None now raises a TypeError instead of returning False
         - Sorting a heterogeneous list no longer makes sense.